Design and typography at Salt

 As our design language matured, so did our identity.
 What began as a series of formal templates became a recognisable brand – a quiet signature across every medium.

-The typographic clarity of the Salt logotype, the consistent use of Raleway in our digital materials, and the elegance of our book design together created a unified voice.
+The typographic clarity of the Salt logotype, the consistent use of Raleway in our digital materials, publicity and catalogues (your reading this right now – with Roboto Slab for headings), and the elegance of our book design together created a unified voice.
 In bookshops, that coherence projects confidence: readers and booksellers alike recognise a Salt title as a mark of quality.

 For us, branding has never been a corporate exercise.
 It’s an extension of our editorial and typographic philosophy – communication as care.
+Actually, reading this, I’d go further and say communication as community, because everything we do serves booksellers and readers.
 Every choice, from a dash to a dust jacket, is an act of hospitality, welcoming readers to the world of the book.
+We began reading more fervently about the deep history of publishing and its collision with the world of design, craft and artefact.

-Typography and design at Salt aren’t ancillary arts but central disciplines.
+I hope I’ve left you with a clear message, that typography and design aren’t ancillary arts but central disciplines at Salt.
 They express the values that guide every decision we make – attention, proportion, and integrity.
 The faces and tools may change, but the commitment endures – to make books that are both readable and beautiful, built to last in the hand and in the mind.
+As our current tagline says: Beautiful books you won’t forget